Pharma QC | E-FAME Kit

-In addition to microbial ID, the Sherlock MIS can be used to analyze fatty acids and related compounds from soil (eg. PLFA), algal biofuels and omega-3 fatty acids, thereby increasing the systems utility for researchers.
+In addition to microbial ID, the Sherlock MIS can be used to analyze fatty acids and related compounds from soil (e.g. PLFA), edible oils (FAMEs & Sterols) and omega-3 fatty acids (Fish Oil), thereby increasing the systems utility.

 - Inexpensive per sample cost.